-Annual adjustments to costs and funding sources will be made using either a cost benchmarking methodology (Benchmark Change) or application of an inflation index.
+As detailed in full in Appendix G, annual adjustments to costs and funding sources will be made using either a cost benchmarking methodology (Benchmark Change) or application of an inflation index.
 If, for the year in question, the difference between the Benchmark Change methodology and the selected index is five or more percentage points, then the City will use the Benchmark Change to adjust costs for uncompleted Improvements.
 Otherwise, the City will adjust costs for those facilities using the percentage change in the selected index.